 Given additivity, the most general semi-parametric model is a model that simply includes dummy variables for all three effects.
 However, if we do not impose additivity, a more general model is available, one which is simply the means of the dependent variable for each cohort-period combination.
 If there are no covariates other than cohort, age, and period, these means are the sufficient statistics for the data.
-In the next section of the paper we begin with this model as our baseline and then present a series of models that are nested within it.
+1 In the next section of the article, we begin with this model as our baseline and then present a series of models that are nested within it.

-2.2 Model with age, cohort, and year dummies
+2.2 Model with Age, Cohort, and Year Dummies

-Suppose that we have data on a variable of interest $Y{it}$ on N individuals from C cohorts, observed for P periods.
-If we have no prior information on the relationship of Y to cohort and period other than assuming that it is multiplicative in levels (and therefore additive in logarithms), the natural semiparametric regression model simply includes a dummy variable for each cohort-period combination.
+Suppose that we have data on a variable of interest Y{it} on N individuals from C cohorts, observed for P periods.
+If we have no prior information on the relationship of Y to cohort and period other than assuming that it is multiplicative in levels (and therefore additive in logarithms), the natural semi-parametric regression model simply includes a dummy variable for each cohort-period combination.
 Such a method uses all the information available from the means of the data by cohort and period (and therefore age), and exhausts the degrees of freedom.